anle9650/JS-Classwork-3/README.md

 Enter in the name of a title, author, or publisher in the search bar, and click search.
 Use the next button to display the next 20 results, or previous to return to the previous 20 results.

+## Technologies used

+Bootstrap was used for styling components.
+AJAX was used to retrieve book information from the Google Books API.
+Vue.js was used to dynamically bind form data to business logic, as well as implement a ViewModel to support a book display template.